adanakbar/data-engineering/etl_online_retail/README.md

 ## Dataset
 The dataset is **not included** in this repository because of size limits.
-👉 Download the dataset from [https://www.kaggle.com/datasets/tunguz/online-retail](#) and place it in:
+👉 Download the dataset from [https://www.kaggle.com/datasets/tunguz/online-retail](#).